- Excessive heat, power quality anomalies, humidity and contamination can all cause motor failure.

 - Annual hours of operation and energy costs

-The U.S. Department of Energy's Motor Master Tool recommends that although failed motors can usually be rewound, it is often worthwhile to replace a damaged motor with a new, premium efficiency model to save energy and improve reliability.
+The U.S. Department of Energy (DOE) recommends that although failed motors can usually be rewound, it is often worthwhile to replace a damaged motor with a new, premium efficiency model to save energy and improve reliability.
+For more information, see the DOE's Motor Master+ Tool.

 Develop a long-term maintenance and repair program